Pret A Mouse … on the house!

 I keep repeating myself that Starbucks closed 8000 shops in the USA to train staff for an afternoon after a racial incident in one of their stores.
 They closed for a few hours to train their staff and then even remained closed for the rest of the day after the training.
 This has cost Starbucks an estimated $12 Million+ for that ONE day.
 Starbucks did that a few years ago already in the UK to retrain staff on coffee quality.

-But in Pret customers die, repeated complaints keep coming in on wrong and inadequate labelling, and worse even, products are wrongly labelled or put into wrong vessels like this soup … And those are only the complaints that are public.
+But in Pret customers die, repeated complaints keep coming in on wrong and inadequate labelling like this soup and other products … And those are only the complaints that are public.

 And Pret A Manger does business as usual.
 Full steam ahead!
 Let the slogans and generic cut and paste responses do their work.
 I still cannot believe that Pret is still not putting on the brakes here, and gets away with “murder” so to speak.